MADH95/Procedural-Personalities-Project/README.md

 # Change Log

+## 16/03/22
+- Reworked to be UI focussed

 ## 22/02/22
 - Began implementation of actor decision system

 ## 05/02/22
-- Finished adding physics to the doors in the town.
+- Finished adding physics to the doors in the town
 - Fleshed out the empty rooms in the town